-The Prime Minister has announced further social distancing measures across the country in an effort to slow the spread of the virus, with one small caveat.
-Once a day, you are allowed to leave your house to exercise.
-If you are able, you simply have to use this time.
-Fresh air can be a positive mood booster!
+Fresh air can be a great mood booster in these tough times!
 A simple, but very effective way to get outside is by taking a brisk walk whilst on the phone to your friends or family to maintain that feeling of connectivity.

-Some other examples of this whilst self-isolating could be walking whilst in a virtual meeting, or taking the dog for a walk on your lunch break!
+Some other examples of this whilst working from home could be walking whilst in a virtual meeting, or taking the dog for a walk on your lunch break!
 You can even walk up and down the stairs of your own house or apartment building if you have them to add a bit of exercise to your day.

 It’s times like these that a little creativity can go a long way!
 This can be really fun.
 Think of items that you have around the house that could be used to help you to exercise.
 Day to day items that weigh a few hundred grams or kilos, but are also easy to hold on to, can be great weights to help you work those arm and leg muscles.
 You can also use furniture to assist your workout.
 Be safe and check out some online tutorials if you’re not sure.

 If you’re feeling extra creative, use rolled-up socks to play ten-pin bowling with used tubes of toilet roll or play pretend golf around the home using those rolled socks and a broom!

 We are all looking for different levels of movement during these times.
 Some might want a heavy workout, some might just want to stretch out.
 It's important to find something that works, for you.

 Take advantage of an ever increasing array of free workout videos on the web that can be tailored to your needs.
 Be it gentle seated exercise routines, yoga, circuit training, pilates or a more intense HIIT session (High intensity interval training).
 Youtube or your preferred search engines throw out a whole host of resources after a simple online search.